afondiel/Self-Driving-Cars-Perception-and-Deep-Learning-Free-Course-freeCodeCamp/02-2D-Object-Detection-YOLO.md

 - YOLO is fast and accurate, achieving state-of-the-art performance on various benchmarks and real-world applications.
 - YOLO has several versions, such as YOLOv2, YOLOv3, YOLOv4, and YOLOv5, each introducing new features and improvements to enhance the speed, accuracy, and robustness of the algorithm.
-- The latest version of YOLO is YOLOv8, developed by [Ultralytics](https://docs.ultralytics.com/), which supports a `full range of vision AI tasks`, such as:
+- The latest version (update: 2024) of YOLO is YOLOv8 , developed by [Ultralytics](https://docs.ultralytics.com/), which supports a `full range of vision AI tasks`, such as:
   - Detection
   - Segmentation
   - Pose estimation